lbl-srg/obc/specification/source/introduction.rst

 These control sequences can then be exported to a digital format for which we showed as a proof-of-concept that it can be translated to a commercial building control platform, thereby running the control sequence that was used in simulation natively on a commercial building control platform.
-This intermediate format also allows control providers to build digital cost estimation tools, further streamlining the control procurement process.
+This intermediate format also provides control providers data needed to build digital cost estimation tools, further streamlining the control procurement process.

 As part of the project, we demonstrated each step of such a digitized control design, delivery and verification process.
 We also started forming an ASHRAE Standards Committee whose purpose is to turn the Control Description Language that has been developed in this project into an ASHRAE/ANSI standard.
-Such a standard will then complete existing standards for building control *communication* (BACnet), emerging standards for *semantic* data (ASHRAE 223P) with a standard that allows expressing the control *logic* in a way that is indepedent of a particular control product line.
+Such a standard will then complete existing standards for building control *communication* (ASHRAE 135 - BACnet), emerging standards for *semantic* data (ASHRAE 223P - Designation and Classification of Semantic Tags for Building Data) with a standard that allows expressing the control *logic* in a way that is independent of a particular control product line.

 The potential energy savings of this project, if adopted widely, are estimated to be in California,